actions/runner/README.md

 A preview is available for Ubuntu, RedHat and OSX for VSTS.
 The current preview is more feature complete than the node agent bringing Auto Update, Cancellation, Run as a svc on OSX and Linux, and Gated support.

 What's missing from the preview?
-TfsVc (TEE on nix) on-prem support and windows tf.exe support is finishing up.
+Windows tf.exe support is finishing up.

 |   | Build & Test | Preview | Release |
 |---|:-----:|:-----:|:-----:|